vighneshiyer/vighneshiyer.com/content/personal/fun_things/recipes.md

 ### Stir Fry Noodles

+#### Basic Recipe

+- Fry tofu / paneer separately, set aside.
+Coat with cornstarch or potato starch before pan frying using avocado oil.
+Can also include salt/papper in the mix.
+-

 #### Prep Notes

 - The ingredient order should be: white-stems of green onions | large onion pieces | shredded cabbage and carrot | crispy tofu | garlic | noodles + sauce | juilenne green onion tops